 According to Impact, the median conversion rate is between 2.3 and 5.5 percent.
 But, hey, that’s median.
 How about the top performers, the best of the best?
 For them, it’s 11.5 percent.

 Let’s look at those statistics from the B2B buyers’ perspective.
-In the best of cases, 88 percent of visitors, despite being effectively drawn to the page, decided to discontinue their journeys because, primarily, they didn’t want to provide their contact information.
+In the best of cases, 88 percent of visitors decided to discontinue their journeys because they didn’t want to provide their contact information.

 Simply, the vast majority of B2B buyers don’t want to be contacted by email or phone unless it’s on their own terms, on their timeline.